Purpose

 External email addresses such as @outlook.com, @hotmail.com, @gmail.com provide no measure of authenticity.
 It is recommended that all Bulk Email be sent from an appropriately named subdomain address (e.g., @survey.villanova.edu).
 Registration of these email addresses is controlled by UNIT and email recipients can verify the owner of the email address through the Microsoft Outlook Global Address Book.

-3. Bulk Email should be sent from a verifiable University email account
+4. Bulk Email should be sent from a verifiable University email account

 It may also be appropriate to send Bulk Email using a departmental email address (e.g., support@villanova.edu) if the audience is internal to that department and recipients are able to verify the owner of the email address.
 There are limited controls around the registration of @villanova.edu email addresses and, as a result, they can be misleading in terms of who the actual sender is.
 It is important to note that any email address can be impersonated by someone with malicious intent.
 If an email appears suspicious, the sender should be contacted to validate authenticity.

-4. Bulk Email should be sent using Blind Carbon Copy (BCC) functionality
+5. Bulk Email should be sent using Blind Carbon Copy (BCC) functionality

 When replying to a Bulk Email, a user may intentionally or unintentionally use the Reply to All option which could result in a second Bulk Email.
 This type of scenario has a tendency to lead to additional replies.
 Multiple replies to a Bulk Email can overwhelm an email system and be a nuisance to users.
 Leveraging Blind Carbon Copy functionality eliminates this risk and helps protect the privacy of recipients.
 In situations where a separate email is generated for each recipient, use of Blind Carbon Copy functionality is not necessary.

-5. Bulk Email should have a Subject that clearly defines the purpose of the email
+6. Bulk Email should have a Subject that clearly defines the purpose of the email

 Ambiguous subject lines make it difficult to differentiate between legitimate emails and spam or phishing emails.
 As a result, an email may be inadvertently ignored or deleted.
 Unnecessary tags, such as RE: and FWD:, should also be avoided.

 Email attachments are a common tool for propagating computer viruses and malware.
 As a result, some users are hesitant to open unexpected attachments.
-Senders of Bulk Email should consider posting files to a University hosted website or the University knowledge base and then providing instructions in the email on how to download the file.
+Senders of Bulk Email should consider posting files to a Villanova University hosted website or the University knowledge base and then providing instructions in the email on how to download the file.
 This provides some measure of authenticity.
 Sending large attachments to multiple recipients can also create unnecessary load on email servers.

-8. Avoid hyperlinks to third-party websites
+9. Bulk Email should avoid hyperlinks to third-party websites

 Distribution lists allow a user to create filters to better sort and manage their emails.
 In some cases, distribution lists also allow a user to customize how they receive emails.